polletfa/nodemcu-test-firmware/README.md

 npm run deploy
 ```

-## Firmware
+### Firmware

-Requirements: Arduino IDE with esp8266 board (tested with Arduino IDE 1.8.19 and esp8266 2.7.0)

-To build and burn the firmware, use the Arduino IDE.
+To build and upload the firmware, use the Arduino IDE.

 - Load the file firmware/firmware.ino in the IDE.
 - Select the appropriate board for your hardware.
-- Build and burn the firmware.
+- Build and upload the firmware.